New Mexico Taxing Information

 You will receive a notice regarding your deficiency if you fail to pay a tax bill or other due in full.
 If you fail to pay or otherwise address your liability after receiving such a notice, the State will begin to take enforced collection actions.
 Continued failure to resolve liability will result in increasingly forceful means of collection.

 Failure to pay assessed taxes or associated deficiencies may result in the issuance of a levy.
-A levy may be attached to property or the rights thereto, including physical assets, wages, and bank accounts.
+A levy may be attached to a property or the rights thereto, including physical assets, wages, and bank accounts.
 Levied property may be subject to sale or liquidation as a means of resolving liability.

 Failure to pay assessed taxes or associated deficiencies automatically creates a lien.
-A tax lien serves as a public notice of liability to the state, and may be filed as such.
+A tax lien serves as a public notice of liability to the state and may be filed as such.
 Due to its public nature, it may harm credit ratings.
 Liens are released when the associated liability is paid.